Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 You will experience (overcome-able) tribulation:
 >'These things I have spoken to you so that in Me you may have peace.
 In the world you have tribulation, but take courage; I have overcome the world.”'
 (John 16:33)

+Not worth gaining:
+>'For what does it benefit a person to gain the whole world, and forfeit his soul?'
+Mark 8:36)